user202729/HexagonyColorer/README.md

 * [Official interpreter](https://github.com/mbuettner/hexagony)
 * [Esolangs page](http://esolangs.org/wiki/Hexagony)

+---

+Improvements over upstream:

+* Allow editing the program.
+* Shortcut to run program on "Try it online!".
+* More keyboard shortcut.

+See the help menu in the program for more details.

+---

 This tool allows you take Hexagony programs, for example:

             ) { _ 2 " _ { \ "